From Audacity Development Manual

 This is a very basic guide to recording with USB devices.
 More detailed information (and Mac instructions) can be found at Recording with USB turntables or USB cassette decks.

 |If you have just made a recording it is strongly recommended that you immediately export your audio using to WAV or AIFF (ideally to an external drive) as a safety copy before you start editing the project.|

 - Connect the USB cable of the turntable, or tapedeck, to the computer, then launch Audacity.
 If Audacity was already running when you connected the cable, restart Audacity or choose .

 - Use the Device Toolbar to set the recording and playback devices and set the channels to "2(stereo) Recording Channels":

 - In this example on Windows, the output is set to the named speakers of the built-in computer sound device, the input is set to the USB turntable (usually called or including the phrase "USB Audio CODEC") and recording channels are set to stereo.
-Windows 10/8/7 calls most USB external devices "microphones", but Windows XP and earlier do not.
+Windows 10/8/7 calls most USB external devices "microphones".
 Some higher-end USB recording interfaces may appear as their explicit manufacturer's name.

 - From the Transport Menu check "Software Playthrough" to be "on" to hear the turntable through the computer speakers; this setting can be toggled on/off easily from the Transport Menu.

 - Then, ignoring any instructions in the manufacturer's guide to select "stereo mix", simply press the Record button on Transport Toolbar.